rsonger/software-engineering-lab/_posts/2023-06-07-geometry_and_material.md

 ## Rectangles

 The first geometric object is a simple 2D rectangle with its origin at the center.
 The `RectangleGeometry` class will take two parameters&mdash;the width and height as they define two perpendicular sides of the rectangle.
-Then, with its origin at the center, we can get the $x$ and $y$ coordinates of the four points by halving the height and width values.
+Since its origin is at the center, we can get the $x$ and $y$ coordinates of its four vertices by halving the height and width values.

 ![A rectangle is drawn from two triangles defined by its width and height.](/software-engineering-lab/assets/images/rectangle_geometry.png)

-Since OpenGL only provides triangles as a way to draw filled-in shapes, our rectangles will be drawn from two right triangles sharing the same hypotenuse.
+OpenGL only provides triangles as a way to draw filled-in shapes, so our rectangles will be drawn from two right triangles sharing the same hypotenuse.
 Because of this, we need to define our vertices in a way that draws each triangle as a separate group.
 That means our position data for each rectangle will have six vertices instead of four.
-Also, the vertices must be listed in counterclockwise order so that front sides of the triangles face in the positive $z$ direction.
+Also, the vertices must be listed in counterclockwise order so that the front sides of the triangles face in the positive $z$ direction.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In the `geometry` folder, create a new file called `basic_geometries.py`.